chartjs/Chart.js/docs/getting-started/installation.md

 * `dist/Chart.bundle.js`
 * `dist/Chart.bundle.min.js`

-The bundled version includes Moment.js built into the same file.
+The bundled version includes Moment.js and Moment-timezone.js built into the same file.
 This version should be used if you wish to use time axes and want a single file to include.
-Do not use this build if your application already includes Moment.js.
-If you do, Moment.js will be included twice, increasing the page load time and potentially introducing version issues.
+Do not use this build if your application already includes Moment.js and/or Moment-Timezone.js.
+If you do, those modules will be included twice, increasing the page load time and potentially introducing version issues.